tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 with ESNI support, at most one each of A, AAAA, TXT ESNI, and ALTSVC {{?I-D.schwartz-httpbis-dns-alt-svc}} Resource Record is returned.
-Alt-Svc records may be used to inform the client of the plaintext (fronting) SNI.
+Alt-Svc records may be used to inform the client of the plaintext (client-facing) SNI.
 If present, clients SHOULD use its value in the SNI extension of the subsequent ClientHello.

 Clients obtain these records by querying DNS for hidden server domains.
-Thus, servers operating in Fronting Mode SHOULD have DNS configured to return the same A (or AAAA) record for all hidden servers they service.
-This yields an anonymity set of cardinality equal to the number of hidden server domains supported by a given fronting server.
-Thus, even with SNI encryption, an attacker which can enumerate the set of hidden server domains supported by a fronting server can guess the correct SNI with probability at least 1/K, where K is the size of this hidden server anonymity set.
+Thus, servers operating in Split Mode SHOULD have DNS configured to return the same A (or AAAA) record for all hidden servers they service.
+This yields an anonymity set of cardinality equal to the number of hidden server domains supported by a given client-facing server.
+Thus, even with SNI encryption, an attacker which can enumerate the set of hidden server domains supported by a client-facing server can guess the correct SNI with probability at least 1/K, where K is the size of this hidden server anonymity set.
 This probability may be increased via traffic analysis or other mechanisms.